Parenting education and support

 602-492-5055 • parentarizona.com

-Licensed mental health therapist Shiloh Lundahl, LMSW, offers parenting classes utilizing the Love and Logic® curricula.
-Classes, which include “Early Childhood Parenting Make Fun!” and “Becoming a Love and Logic Parent of Teens” help parents gain the skills and tools they need to feel confident and happy in their relationships with their children.
+Licensed mental health therapist Shiloh Lundahl, LCSW, offers parenting classes utilizing the Love and Logic® curricula.
+Classes, which include “Early Childhood Parenting Made Fun!” and “Becoming a Love and Logic Parent of Teens” help parents gain the skills and tools they need to feel confident and happy in their relationships with their children.
 The website includes a “tips” section with ideas for specific parenting challenges.

 Benevilla’s Family Resource Center